Struggling to build your food supply? Discover how to find free food and make your budget go further. Don’t miss out on these money-saving tips!

 With grocery prices rising in Canada, spare money is hard to find unless you supplement your income.

-You can earn extra cash in many ways, but for those who aren’t interested or can’t, I’ve got you covered.
+You can earn extra cash in many ways, but for those who aren’t interested or unable to do so, I’ve got you covered.

-Today, I want to share with you all the ways I found where you can find free food when money is tight.
+Today, I want to share with you all the ways I found to find free food when money is tight.

 How To Supplement A Food Supply When Money Is Tight